pawal/torrent-tracker/README.md

 }
 ```

-To change the port or listen on every interface, override `ExecStart` in a
+To change the port, override `ExecStart` in a drop-in with `sudo systemctl edit
-drop-in with `sudo systemctl edit trackerd` rather than editing the installed
+trackerd` rather than editing the installed unit:
-unit:

 ```ini
 [Service]